ianharrier/synology-scripts/README.md

 **As of version 1.3.0, an option is added to allow pinging a custom IP address or hostname to validate VPN connectivity.**

-**As of version 1.4.0, an option is added to allow choose a specific VPN profile to reconnect, if multiple profiles exist.
+**As of version 1.4.0, an option is added to choose a specific VPN profile to reconnect, if multiple profiles exist.
 In this configuration, you could run multiple instances of this script, each targeting a specific VPN profile.**